 Fertility Awareness Methods

 Fertility awareness methods (FAM) are also known as natural family planning.
-Only 1-3% of women use FAM according to the CDC, but 1 in 5 women would consider it as an option if either they or their doctor were educated were about it.
+Only 1-3% of women use FAM according to the CDC, but 1 in 5 women would consider it as an option if either they or their doctor were educated about it.

 FAM methods include Billings Ovulation Method, the Creighton Model, the Symptothermal Method, Standard Days Methods, and Two Days Method.
 These methods are not to be confused with the rhythm method, which predicts fertile days solely on length of cycles and is notoriously inaccurate.